-Meet Joseph L. Giacalone, a 19 year law enforcement Supervisor and Commanding Officer of a Cold Case Squad that has investigated hundreds of homicide and missing person cases throughout his career.
+Meet Joe Giacalone, a 19 year law enforcement Supervisor and Commanding Officer of a Cold Case Squad that has investigated hundreds of homicide and missing person cases throughout his career.

-Joe has a Master of Arts in Criminal Justice with a Specialty in Crime and Deviance.
+Joe Giacalone has a Master of Arts in Criminal Justice with a Specialty in Crime and Deviance.
 He is also an Adjunct Professor at John Jay College of Criminal Justice in New York City and is the author of the forthcoming textbook “The Criminal Investigative Function: A Guide for New Investigators” that will come out in January 2011.
-In addition, he is the editor of the blog, The Cold Case Squad.
+You can find his website here.

 Joe tweets under the account name @ColdCaseSquad when he can figure it out!